MathieuTuli/maps-data-generator/README.md

 For even more information, see the guide to [API keys][apikey].

 **Important:** This key should be kept secret on your server.

+***For Google Earth Engine API***
+The Earth Engine APIs use the OAuth 2.0 protocol for authenticating clients.
+In order to authenticate, you will need to first setup a credentials file on your computer that authorizes access to Earth Engine on behalf of your Google account.
+You can trigger the process of creating the credentials file by calling the ee.Initialize() method from the following terminal command:
+`python -c "import ee; ee.Initialize()"`
+If you call ee.Initialize() without any arguments (as the preceding command does), the API tries to read credentials from a file located in a subfolder of your home directory.
+The location of the credentials file depends on your operating system.
+On Linux or OSX, the location is:
+`$HOME/.config/earthengine/credentials`
+On Windows, the location is `%UserProfile%\.config\earthengine\credentials`